Navigating the PLM Playing Field

 These same concerns are made time and time again by businesses.
 Myself included.
 The very reason I shifted from the industry to create another solution was purely due to the stresses of not feeling heard as a fashion design and apparel brand that’s working with so many aspects, and needs to keep on top of everything within a short space of time, while ensuring accuracy at every step of the way.

 When in conversation with some of the team members within larger fashion companies we are onboarding or initiating relationships with, it is evident that their requirements aren’t so different from the smaller fish in this grand ocean.
-They want the full life cycle as easy as possible, they want critical path, and the range plan.
+They want the full life cycle as easy as possible, they want a critical path and a range plan.
 They sometimes additionally want to set budget restrictions, and raise purchase orders if they don’t have an internal system that’s built for them.

 For larger companies, it’s often unclear as to why some PLM providers offer different versions of PLM for the different sized companies, as a brand’s growth often doesn’t change the process of working through a lifecycle unless something is terribly wrong with their current way of working.